Need Help Paying for Medicare?

 Medicare's LI NET program provides immediate prescription drug coverage for people with Medicare who are at the pharmacy counter and qualify for Extra Help, but aren't enrolled in a Medicare Prescription Drug Plan.
 Medicare's LI NET program covers all Part D covered drugs, and there are no network pharmacy restrictions during the time period covered by this program.
 The person will be charged the reduced co-payment based on the level of Extra Help they get.

 Medicare's LI NET program also covers prescriptions that eligible people filled within the last 30 days.

-For more information on getting your prescriptions filled at a pharmacy using the LI NET program, click here.
+For more information on getting your prescriptions filled at a pharmacy using the LI NET program, contact your local DSS office.